 Sitting near the end of Winter, coming up to Valentine’s Day, I went full on Chocolate this time around!
 Always a win.
 Adding the sea salt brings out the depth of chocolate, a trick I use in every chocolate recipe.

-For Spring, zesty lemon and blueberry will suit and for summer perhaps classic vanilla with a raspberry glaze.
+For Spring, zesty lemon poppyseed will suit and for summer perhaps classic vanilla with a raspberry glaze.
 The flavour possibilities are endless with these beauties!

 As mentioned above, Madeleines get a bad wrap for being tricky to make.
 But over the past year I’ve made them a fair few times and I’ve found that as long as I follow these rules then they work every time.